vipulnaik/working-drafts/eaf/three-types-of-donors-from-the-donee-perspective.md

-Until 2015, I believe many of the top organizations supported in the EA community, including EA meta orgs, animal welfare orgs, and AI safety orgs, lacked a primary donor, or were in tthe process of losing their primary donor (for instance, the Thiel Foundation supported MIRI till only about 2015).
+Until 2015, I believe many of the top organizations supported in the EA community, including EA meta orgs, animal welfare orgs, and AI safety orgs, lacked a primary donor, or were in the process of losing their primary donor (for instance, the Thiel Foundation supported MIRI till only about 2015).
 In 2016 and 2017, Open Phil took on the role of primary donor for these organizations.